dario-github/AI-self-insight/README.md

 ## How to Use

+- Visit ChatGPT
+- Select the GPT-4 (or above) model
+- Copy and paste the contents of [prompt.md](./prompt.md) into ChatGPT
+- Let Dr. Insight guide you through the configuration process
+- Start Exploration!

 To start with Self-Insight AI, users can input the following commands for interaction:
 * /start: Start the self-insight process.
 * /next: Continue to the next characteristic.